jhoffman5/student_accessible_files/networking/projects/p1/README.md

 * nothing

 In the event that *my* code does not adhere to this specification, the code supercedes the specification.
-Also, please let me know.
+Also, please let me know because clearly I made a mistake that I would like to fix.

 # Client program